ahuacate/nas-hardmetal/README.md

 - [ ] x86 CPU Intel CPU (only required if running VMs)
 - [x] Volume is formatted to BTRFS (not ext4, which doesn't support Synology Virtual Machines)

->  **Note: A prerequisite to running any VMs on a Synology DiskStation NAS is your volumes must use the BTRFS file system - without BTRFS you CANNOT install VM's.
-In my experience the best way forward is based upon backing up your existing data to a external disk (USB) or another internal volume (be careful and know what you are doing), deleting and recreating /volume1 via DSM and restoring your backup data.
+>  **Note: A prerequisite to running VMs on a Synology DiskStation NAS is your volumes must use the BTRFS file system - without BTRFS you CANNOT install VM's.
+In my experience, the best way forward is based upon backing up your existing data to an external disk (USB) or another internal volume (be careful and know what you are doing), deleting and recreating /volume1 via DSM, and restoring your backup data.
 I recommend using Synology Hyper Backup for backing up your data and settings.**
->  **Its a lengthy topic and the procedures can be found by searching on the internet.
-The following tutorials assumes your Volume 1 is in the BTRFS file system format.**
+>  **It's a lengthy topic and the procedures can be found by searching on the internet.
+The following tutorials assume your Volume 1 is in the BTRFS file system format.**

 <hr>
 <h4>Table of Contents</h4>